ty-ler/ar-project/DevDocs.md

 ### iOS
 Distributing an iOS app may require an Apple Developer account.
 XCode can be used to build directly to an iOS device, but this may not be a viable method for many students who will require the app.

+## Unity Development
+### Installation
+Visit https://unity3d.com/get-unity/download and download Unity Hub.
+Once opened, navigate to Installs and click Add in the top right.
+Select Unity 2019.03.0f6 or the latest version.
+Once installed, go to projects and click add.
+Select the project folder to add your project.

+### Unity Layout
+Unity operates by switching between "Scene" files.
+The left hand side is the *Hierarchy* which displays all of the objects in the scene.
+The center is the *Scene* view where you can click and drag assests into the scene.
+The right hand side is the *Inspector* which displays details on a selected object from the scene.
+The bottom left hand side displays the *Assets Folder* which contains all of the projects assests (another word for objects or related files).
+Lastly the bottom center shows the files selected from the assest folder.

+### Using Unity
+In order *to move* around in the scene, hold down right-click and move with the WASD keys.
+Scrolling the mouse wheel while holding down the right-click button will adjust the speed of your movement.

+To *center your view* directly over an object, select the object from the Hierarchy and press F while your cursor is over the scene panel.

+Located underneath the File tab is a bar of useful tools used to maniuplate objects in a scene.
+The Hand Tool allows you to select objects and move the camera.
+The *Move Tool* allows you to drag a selected object along the X, Y, and Z axes.
+The *Rotate Tool* allows you to drag a selected object over the 3 axes.
+The *Scale Tool* allows the user to scale the object in the 3 axes.
+The *Rect Tool* allows you to scale multiple directions at the same time.
+The last tool combines the *Move, Rotate, and Scale tools*.

+In order to group objects together so be moved/scaled together, right click on the Hierarchy and select Create Empty to create a blank object.
+Click and drag those objects into that blank object to combine them.
+When the parent object is moved/scaled, the child objects will move/scale with it.

+### Running the project in Unity
+Unity plays in scenes so in order to test your changes, you must start off by running the **login scene** then proceed as intended.

+### Adding Accessories
+Accessories are classified as either Head, Body, or Leg accessories.
+Both of the AR and NonAR pet prefabs (or models) contain accessory objects in their hierarchy.
+Double click on the assest in the bottom center to open up the prefab's scene.
+New accessories need to be manually added to the correct accessory prefab on the model, scaled, and placed.
+Once the accessory is properly placed on the pet model, tag that new accessory with the appropriate tag.
+The tags are spearated based off of the classification of the accessory (Head, Body, Leg) and the pricing (1-3 getting more expensive the higher the number).

+After the accessory has been tagged, it needs to be added to the Pet Script in the right hand Inspector.
+Adjust the size of the array to accomodate the new accessory, click and drag the object from the hierarchy to the inspector.
+The new accessory should now appear the in store.

+For leg accessories, you have to specify the number of different accessories and then the number of each individual accessory for each leg.
+(Ex.
+4 boots for a cow count as 1 leg accessory but all 4 boots need to be added).
+Keep the accessories for the legs the same name. **AR pets and NonAR pets are separate prefabs therefore have separate lists and need to be added to both models for it to appear.** You can copy the contents of one model to add and scale it to the other for easier placement.